Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 Reduce Customer Service Cost

-Providing customer service through a knowledge base is the best way to keep your support costs under control.
+It’s surprising how much money can knowledge base can save businesses.
+Providing customer service through a knowledge base is the best way to keep your support costs under check.

 It allows you to cater to a large customer base spread across the globe without increasing your support costs.
 And even if your customers increase, you don’t need to add more support reps to your team.